Elder Law Attorney in Winchester, VA | Call (540) 722-2181

 What are the Benefits of Life Care Planning in Northern Virginia?

 At McCarthy & Akers, we prioritize the elder’s quality of life over preserving their money for the next generation.
-Our advocacy seeks to ensure the fulfillment of their needs, whether it’s assistance with the activities of daily living, qualifying for programs to make assisted living facilities and nursing homes more affordable, or setting up guardianships or conservatorships to protect their interests when they cannot manage their own affairs, we focus on the needs of older Americans in Northern Virginia.
+Our advocacy seeks to fulfill their needs, whether it’s assistance with the activities of daily living, qualifying for programs to make assisted living facilities and nursing homes more affordable, or setting up Guardianships or Conservatorships to protect their interests when they cannot manage their affairs.
+We focus on the needs of older Americans in Northern Virginia.

 At McCarthy & Akers, Your Needs are Our Priority

-When it comes to elderly care and planning for the future of seniors throughout Northern Virginia, McCarthy & Akers makes choosing a legal partner easy.
+Regarding elderly care and planning for the future of seniors throughout Northern Virginia, McCarthy & Akers makes choosing a legal partner easy.
 With more than 16 years of serving seniors and their loved ones, we take the time to get to know you and understand your legal needs.
-We will craft an elder law solution that works for you.
+We will craft an Elder Law solution that works for you.

 Trust McCarthy & Akers to be your partner in planning for the future.